 This amendment is applicable for annual periods beginning on or after January 1, 2023.
-It is not anticipated that the application of this amendment will have a material impact on amounts reported in respect to the Group's consolidated financial statements.
+It is not anticipated that the application of this amendment will have a material impact on amounts reported or disclosures in the Group's consolidated financial statements.